-Redfern's new Australiana-inspired restaurant with top-notch burgers and fairy bread pudding.
+This new Redfern Australiana-inspired restaurant features top-notch burgers and fairy bread pudding.

 On a weeknight at the beginning of July, Bush very quietly opened its doors.
 Still learning the ropes of the business, Head Chef Grant Lawn and his team didn't want to overwhelm themselves.